briankoser/sfc-listeners-guide/episodes/0163-star-trek-roundtable-discussion.md

 recommendation_reason: In spite of the length, fairly shallow discussion.
 This many hosts doesn't work.
 ---
 # Opening
-Daniel and Ben Avery started a {% workTitle "Marvel's Agents of SHIELD" %} podcast: Welcome to Level 7.
+Daniel and Ben Avery started a {% work "Marvel's Agents of SHIELD" %} podcast: Welcome to Level 7.